SNOMED-Documents/snomed-editorial-guide/procedure-modeling.md

   *     * [ 66596009 | Diagnostic radiography for foreign body detection and localization (procedure)|](http://snomed.info/id/66596009 "66596009 | Diagnostic radiography for foreign body detection and localization \(procedure\) |")

+Procedures with the word _study_ are unacceptable.
+They are ambiguous, as they imply context beyond the execution of the procedure.

 ## Primary vs secondary procedures

 The meaning of  _primary_ and  _secondary_ , when describing a procedure, is open to interpretation.
 Consequently, the concepts will be inactivated.